 In 2019, the Peirce-Cottler Lab in the Department of Biomedical Engineering was one of the first labs at UVA to become certified as a Green Lab.
 Now, it's the first lab to be recertified, and the longest continuously UVA certified lab thanks to their leadership and commitment to sustainability.

 "We are proud of this accomplishment," says Principal Investigator Dr. Shayn Peirce-Cottler.
 "Going through the certification and then recertification process were bonding experiences that we are grateful for.
 Our lab generates a lot of waste, as do many labs, and knowing that we can do something about it to lessen our environmental footprint is empowering and motivating.

 This group first was certified as a Gold Green Lab back in 2019 as part of the first group of certified labs here at UVA.
-You can check out this blast-from-the-past blog where we celebrated their achievement (scroll down).
 A signature change they made was switching the set point on their ultra-low freezers from -80C to -70C, which makes a huge difference in the energy consumption of those units while still effectively preserving research samples.

 Recertification is necessary every three years, and this year, the lab revisited their sustainability practices, maintained equipment, shared equipment, got involved with the Green Labs Working Group and more.
 This effort was led in large part by Lab Manager of 12 years and Senior Research Technician, Anthony Bruce, and his leadership served as the foundation of the lab's commitment.

 “If everyone was more like Anthony, our world would be a better place, and we should all follow his lead,” boasts Dr. Peirce-Cottler.